 - Weakness and stiffness

-- May have slumped, bent-over posture
+- Slumped, bent-over posture

-- Shuffling walk, poor balance
+- Shuffling walk or poor balance

 - Difficulty chewing and swallowing